 num_open_fetchers=3 to the end.
 The developer also knows

 that if for any reason they need to generate a statistic

 on-the-fly, like the average number of fetchers still open,

 they’ll easily be able to do that with a simple Splunk (or

 tag=stopping_fetchers | stats p50(num_open_fetchers) p95(num_open_fetchers) p99(num_open_fetchers)

-Note — Added after original publication (on March 30, 2016) to reflect changes to the recommended best practices.
+Update (March 30, 2016): This section was added after original publication to reflect changes to the recommended best practices.

 level=info msg="Stopping all fetchers" tag=stopping_fetchers id=ConsumerFetcherManager-1382721708341 module=kafka.consumer.ConsumerFetcherManager

 In development, a log output formatter can then give the

 treatment by displaying it in way that a human can easily read (along with